 Members must submit an application proposal outlining the project’s objectives, methodology, timeline, budget details and contribution to the conservation and/or knowledge of bats in Australasia.

-The next closing date for grant applications is TBA.
+The next closing date for grant applications is Friday 30 November 2018.